bbitarello/NCD-Statistics/README.md

 **Updates**

 Soon: will fix NCD2 so that it runs even when there are no FDs in the input file.
-Also: unknown bug in NCD2 that needs fixing.
+Also: unknown bug in NCD2 that needs fixing. **update: fixed**added allow.cartesian=TRUE